tlj/nvim-dap-view/README.md

 By default, when launching a session, `nvim-dap`'s terminal window takes half the screen.
-As a saner default, `nvim-dap-view` hijacks the terminal window (even if not invoked), making the split take only 12 (configurable) screen lines.
+As a saner default, `nvim-dap-view` hijacks the terminal window (even if not invoked), making the split take only 12 (configurable) lines.

 </details>